 Share the post "Green tourism will change boating forever"

-No industry can escape the long-term effects of climate change.
-Tourism is no exception, as mother nature and its immense beauty, accessible to everyone courtesy of social media, is one of the reasons why the sector has been booming.
-The advent of ‘green tourism’ is a response to the imminent crisis, aiming to make the art of travelling as environmentally friendly as possible.
+No industry can escape the long-term effects of climate change, and tourism is no exception.
+The advent of ‘green tourism’ is a response to the imminent crisis.
+It aims to make the art of travelling as environmentally friendly as possible.

 Green boating is the future

 Green boating comes in all shapes and sizes.
-Using as less fuel as possible is probably the greenest method of all to reduce your boat’s carbon footprint.
+Using less fuel is probably the most efficient method to reduce a boat’s carbon footprint.
 This is why an increasing number of vessels use wind and water-powered generators or solar panels these days.
-However, it’s also important for boaters to protect the local marine ecosystem in places where this is vulnerable, such as the Great Barrier Reef for example when mooring in Australia; mooring in deep waters is one way to immerse yourself in the beauty of local ecosystems without harming them.
-Another way to go green is to use eco-friendly products to maintain or refit your boat, such as non-toxic cleaning products and paint.
+A further way to go green is to use eco-friendly products to refit and maintain the boat.
+This can take the form of non-toxic cleaning products and paint.

-For yacht charter companies, it is important to ensure that renters are aware of these issues.
-In the case of skippered yacht charters, the captain and the rest of the crew are responsible for that, whereas bareboat renters should be informed with relevant leaflets and other material.
+For yacht charter companies, it’s important to ensure that renters are aware of these issues.
+In the case of skippered yacht charters, the captain and the rest of the crew are responsible for that.
+If it’s a bareboat charter, renters should be informed with relevant leaflets and other material.

 Click&Boat’s Pioneers of Green Tourism

-As a part of its yacht charter services, the company offers food from organic, fair-trade and local sources, while the chef onboard uses seasonal, local produce purchased from the ports of call.
-The company also uses biodegradable cleaning products, puts emphasis on waste sorting and recycling, and avoids using single-use plastics on its boats.
+As a part of its yacht charter services, the company offers food from organic and fair-trade sources.
+The onboard chef uses seasonal and local produce purchased from the ports of call.
+And, Christianna Yachts emphasise waste sorting and recycling, and limit single-use plastic on their boats.

 Solar panels, the future of boating

 Using solar panels is an up-and-coming method to reduce your boat’s energy costs and carbon footprint.
-Take for example this modern catamaran in Stockholm, equipped with solar panels.
-No noise and no pollution.
-Certainly the way of the future for the boating industry!
+Take this modern catamaran in Stockholm, for example.
+Equipped with solar panels, it’s certainly the future for the boating industry.
+No noise and no pollution!